Riccardo Gaiola: Biography

-Born in Padua, Veneto, Gaiola was a youth product of Lombard club Internazionale.
+Born in Padua, Veneto, Gaiola was a youth product of Lombard club Inter Milan.
 He was a player of their under-15 football team in 2010–11 season.
 Gaiola left the reserve team in summer 2014, for Cesena.
 On 11 August 2015 Gaiola was signed by Lega Pro club Prato.
 The club also signed several players from Inter, such as fellow midfielder Gianmarco Gabbianelli on the same day.

 On 2 August 2019, he joined Serie D club Cattolica San Marino.